 Morningstar prides itself on asking the tough questions to get the correct information to investors.
 They focus on comprehensive, high-quality data to offer the right research and analysis.

 You can access necessary information about stocks and funds through the Morningstar website.
-However, you will need to subscribe to Morningstar Premium for more in-depth research.
+However, you will need to subscribe to Morningstar Investor for more in-depth research.

 A subscription will give you access to full analysis for each fund or stock, and detailed research, news, and other data.

-You can get basic information for stocks, bonds, mutual funds and ETFs using Morningstar’s basic membership.
+You can get basic information for stocks, bonds, mutual funds and ETFs using Morningstar’s basic membership which is free.
 This membership includes full access to the article archives and limited access to fund screeners, Portfolio X-ray and Portfolio Manager.

 These can be valuable tools for investors who plan and research before pulling the trigger.
 It can help them see the big-picture financials for individual funds or companies to decide if they are a good bet.

-Here are some tools and features of a Morningstar Premium subscription.
+Here are some tools and features of a Morningstar Investor subscription.

-The Portfolio X-ray service from Morningstar Premium can help you create a balanced portfolio by addressing this challenge.
+The Portfolio X-ray service from Morningstar Investor can help you create a balanced portfolio by addressing this challenge.
 Morningstar determines your true asset allocation using each mutual fund’s quarterly SEC reports.